 - Insulated with 700-fill-power 100% Recycled Down (duck and goose down reclaimed from down products)

 - Wide baffles create a modern silhouette with princess seams in the front and back for shaping and a warm, contoured fit

-- Removable 3-panel hood secures to jacket with sturdy plastic snaps and is insulated for additional warmth
+- Removable three-panel hood secures to jacket with sturdy plastic snaps and is insulated for additional warmth

-- 2-way front zipper with a covered placket and hidden plastic snaps
+- Two-way front zipper with a covered placket and hidden plastic snaps

 - Welted handwarmer pockets sit next to the princess seams and have a secure zipper closure